Cuis-Smalltalk/Learning-Cuis/SamplePackage1.md

 ![Cuis Window](SamplePkg/Sample-Package-019.png)

 Clicking on the _new_ button, I fill in exactly the same name as I gave the system category: 'IA-EN-Dictionary'.
 Copy/Paste from the class browser would work here as well.
+I Accept the name.

 ![Cuis Window](SamplePkg/Sample-Package-020.png)